Hardisty, Alberta: History

+Hardisty got its early local prominence by being the site of a railway station on an important CPR rail-line.
 The Town of Hardisty was named after Senator Richard Hardisty.
-It began in 1906 as a hamlet, and officially became a town in 1911.
+It began in 1906 as a hamlet and railway centre, and officially became a town in 1911.

 The first people known to have lived in the Battle River Valley were the native First Nations.
-This country was the wintering grounds for thousands of buffalo, moose, elk and deer, which attracted these people to the area.
+This country was the wintering grounds for thousands of buffalo, moose, elk, and deer, which attracted these people to the area.
+The area was in contention between Cree and Blackfoot, hence the name of the nearby Battle River.

 The Town of Hardisty owes its existence to the Canadian Pacific Railway.
-About 1904 the surveyors began to survey the railroad from the east and decided to locate a divisional point at Hardisty because of the good water supply from the nearby Battle River.
+About 1904 the surveyors laid out the railroad line coming through the area.
+It was built from Wetaskiwin through Camrose, Daysland, Strome and Lougheed and joined with the CPR line coming west from Saskatoon (through Hayter), to form the CPR's short-line from Winnipeg to Edmonton.
+Railway officials decided to locate a divisional point at Hardisty because of the good water supply from the nearby Battle River.
+Hardisty was a trading centre as early as 1904.

-Although this was a trading centre as early as 1904, it became a boom town by 1906, spawned by the influx of workers who were building the CPR.
-By the fall of 1906 the rail line reached Hardisty from Daysland.
-Then began the task of building the bridge, a task which took about three years.
+In 1906 Hardisty had grown to a hamlet.
+It became a boom town by 1906, due to the influx of workers who were building the CPR.
+By the fall of 1906, the rail line reached Hardisty from Daysland.
+Then began the task of building the bridge, a task that took about three years.

 Settlers also began arriving in large numbers.
 During 1906 to 1907, Hardisty was referred to as a tent town because people lived in tents until lumber could be hauled in.
-Business places sprang up overnight and, as with many towns, they were built along the railroad track.
+Business places sprang up overnight and, as with many towns, they were built along the railroad track running through the community.